 NIACS work related to Carbon Trends and Management maintains and cultivates partnerships to ensure technically robust science, effective information delivery, and strategic growth.
 Scientific partnerships include research collaborators from government, academia, and non-profits.
 These partnerships are the foundation of NIACS projects ranging from pure research into soil organic matter radiocarbon dynamics, to applied research into management impacts on carbon sequestration.

-Chris has served as the director of NIACS for the past ten years and played an active role in most of the Institute’s projects, including directing the USDA Northern Forests Climate Hub.
-He also studies forest soil carbon dynamics as a research ecologist for the Northern Research Station.
+Chris Swanston has served as director of NIACS since 2008 and played an active role in most of the Institute’s major efforts, including directing the USDA Northern Forests Climate Hub.
+Chris is also project leader for NRS’ Climate, Fire, and Carbon Cycle Sciences group.
 He holds a PhD in forest science from Oregon State University.
-Chris enjoys a range of activities, including collecting mugs, trail running, snowshoe running, bicycling, and fishing.
+Chris embraces his home in the upper Midwest through snowshoe running (moving for warmth), and trail running (running from mosquitoes).
 Chris does not like cooked vegetables or mushrooms, because they’re gross.